 We agree that adaptive grazing management is best for the resource, but it needs to have a scientific basis and must be considered on the base of specific site and trend data.

-Thank you for accepting the Mesa County Cattlemen’s comments in regards to planning on the Grand Mesa, Uncompaghre, and Gunnison Forests.
+Thank you for accepting the Mesa County Cattlemen’s Association comments in regards to planning on the Grand Mesa, Uncompaghre, and Gunnison Forests.
+We look forward to being full participants in the planning process as it proceeds to completion.